CrainDavis/ExpenseTracker/README.md

-# Expense Tracker (version 2)
+# Expense Tracker
   ![GitHub repo size](https://img.shields.io/github/repo-size/CrainDavis/ExpenseTracker?style=for-the-badge) ![GitHub code size](https://img.shields.io/github/languages/code-size/CrainDavis/ExpenseTracker?color=gold&style=for-the-badge) ![GitHub language count](https://img.shields.io/github/languages/count/CrainDavis/ExpenseTracker?color=green&style=for-the-badge) ![GitHub top language](https://img.shields.io/github/languages/top/CrainDavis/ExpenseTracker?color=red&style=for-the-badge)

 ---

 ## Description:
 This is a React application that allows a user to input any number of expenses (which includes the name/type of expense, dollar amount, and the date), and then view the total cost.
 This Expense Tracker also uses _LocalStorage_ to store the user's expenses so that they can be viewed again later.
+See the [usage](#usage) or [demonstration](#demonstration) sections for a more detailed explanation on how to use this ExpenseTracker application.

 This application was created using _ReactJS_, as well as _React Hooks_ (_useState_ and _useEffect_), and LocalStorage.